 3. Demonstrate an integrative knowledge of the complex relationships between Indigenous groups, national governments and civil society groups in a global context

-5. Critically identify and assess the theoretical and methodological debates in comparative politics as they relate to debates surrounding the politics of Indigenous groups worldwide.
+4. Critically identify and assess the theoretical and methodological debates in comparative politics as they relate to debates surrounding the politics of Indigenous groups worldwide.

-6. Research and evaluate the reliability, validity and efficacy of information, opinions and arguments.
+5. Research and evaluate the reliability, validity and efficacy of information, opinions and arguments.

-8. Employ critical thinking and analytical skills to inform judgement and decisions.
+7. Employ critical thinking and analytical skills to inform judgement and decisions.

 The course content will be drawn from but not restricted to:

-1. Discussions of historical evolution of global Indigenous rights movement and how nation-states have implemented and integrated Indigenous populations.
+- Discussions of historical evolution of global Indigenous rights movement and how nation-states have implemented and integrated Indigenous populations.